 As intrepid travelers know well, few trips go perfectly as planned.
-Expensive emergencies often erupt, and when they do, having the correct credit card or using it creatively can halt hazards.
+That’s when your credit card can come to the rescue.

 Financed a French connection.
 San Francisco real estate agent Jed Lane and his wife were eager to launch a month long trip to Paris.
 However, the beginning of their voyage was anything but bon.
 Lane booked a ride to the airport using an upstart shuttle service, which added one extra pick up.
 “The driver didn’t know the city, it was raining cats and dogs and traffic was bad.
 Suffice to say I almost threw her out and took the wheel.”
 By the time they arrived, the domino effect of missed connections had taken place.
 They missed both the flight to New York and to Paris.